 “The client loved it because they could walk around the project remotely, and we could use it to track progress and pick up snags,” Luke said.
 “It was also a great way to look back in time and see what was behind walls or underneath slabs.”

 OpenSpace facilitated the weekly meetings by enabling clients to answer certain questions for themselves by referring to the most up-to-date captures.

 Though some people were initially skeptical and poked fun at Luke and his colleague for wearing a camera on their hard hats, they eventually came around.
 “Once we got them involved and onboarded, you could see the excitement from them as well,” he said.

 What Does it Mean to Be a Pathfinder?

 Luke views being a Pathfinder as an exciting opportunity to build his network globally by connecting with his peers at other companies.
 “This will allow us to share experiences and look at new, innovative ways to improve construction management—not only from the contractor side but for the entire project team,” he said.

 In the meantime, Luke is looking forward to moving on to his next project with views to implement OpenSpace captures from beginning to end.
 He plans to continue working his way up the ranks and getting to the project management level as a next step.

 Pathfinders are power users like Luke who excel at using OpenSpace.
-If you’d like to be a Pathfinder, reach out to our team today.
+You can check out all of our published Pathfinder Spotlights in the OpenSpace Community gallery.
+If you’d like to be a Pathfinder, submit your Pathfinder application today.